-The General Manager shall ensure that:
+The Head of Mt Piper shall ensure that:

-- the appropriate resources are made available to implement the requirements of this standard; - consultative and review mechanisms, described in the standard, have been implemented; - Standards are implemented to ensure that health information is managed appropriately. - · equipment described in this Standard if available; - they maintain confidentiality and privacy of information collected as part of this Standard in accordance with DES PE001-33 Standard Procedure for Health Privacy Information; - appropriate impairment training and educational programs are implemented;
+- the appropriate resources are made available to implement the requirements of this Methodology; - consultative and review mechanisms, described in the Methodology, have been implemented; - Standards are implemented to ensure that health information is managed appropriately. - equipment described in this Methodology if available: - they maintain confidentiality and privacy of information collected as part of this Methodology in accordance with the relevant Australian Privacy Legislation. - appropriate impairment training and educational programs are implemented; - impairment is considered when projects, maintenance and shifts are being designed; and - the WHS&E Committee has appropriate representation and support including an Impairment representative.